kubernetes/community/contributors/design-proposals/propagation.md

   `kubelet --feature-gates=MountPropagation=true`
   It will be used only for testing of volume plugins in e2e tests and Mount propagation may be redesigned or even removed in any future release.
-  * When the feature is enabled the default mount propagation will be `rslave`, which is different to current `private`.
+  * When the feature is enabled the default mount propagation will be `slave`, which is different to current `private`.
 Extensive testing is needed!

 ## Extra Concerns